-I could be wrong but I don’t see airports reequipping readers to be more ‘Smart Watch’ friendly.
-Unless this becomes a contactless feature, its a pretty irrelevant smart watch function.
+I don’t see airports reequipping readers to be more ‘Smart Watch’ friendly unless this becomes a contactless feature, its a pretty irrelevant smart watch function.

 Airlines should focus on those functions for their apps.
 A 30 minutes to boarding warning would be a gift to distracted shoppers.
-A time/distance to gate calculation, based on the measured pace speed of the wearer might prove helpful for limited mobility travellers.
-Even a quick call button for gate transport would be a good idea to help limited mobility travellers get through the terminal.
+A time/distance to gate calculation, based on the measured pace speed of the wearer, might prove helpful for limited mobility travelers.
+Even a quick call button for gate transport would be a good idea to help limited mobility travelers get through the terminal.

-Now that we are advancing on the technology of baggage tracking, it’s time to start thinking of sharing that information with passengers on a smart watch app.
-I suspect that’s where travellers who wear smart watches might want to get information about their bags.
+Now that we are advancing on the technology of baggage tracking, it’s time to start thinking of sharing that information with passengers on a smartwatch app.
+I suspect that’s where travelers who wear smartwatches might want to get information about their bags.

 If airports could somehow incorporate this Apple Watch way-finding feature to navigate the terminal, that might be equally helpful.

-I used wayfindng during a recent visit to London–a city I’ve been to often but I fully respect its ability to turn me in circles until I’m utterly lost (and delighted).
+I used wayfinding during a recent visit to London–a city I’ve been to often.
+Still, I fully respect its ability to turn me in circles until I’m utterly lost (and delighted).